 Our financial statements audit work follows a four stage audit process which is identified below.
 Appendix three provides more detail on the timeline of these activities.
+The outputs from our audit are detailed in Appendix four.
 This report concentrates on the audit planning stage of the financial statements audit.